Stir-up Sunday: History and etymology

 In the Catholic Ordinariates for former Anglicans, Divine Worship: The Missal appoints the "stir up" collect for use on any of the weekdays between the Solemnity of Christ the King which are not themselves Feasts or Obligatory Memorials.
-The Collect thus functions as the Collect for the Sunday Next Before Advent, even though the Sunday with that title is now a liturgical fiction always being impeded by the higher ranking Solemnity of Christ the King.
-Yet the fictional Sunday nonetheless provides the real Collect for the following weekdays, as in other weeks in the calendar where a Sunday is occasionally impeded by a higher ranking Feast.
-The collect thus continues to be used the week before Advent, and thereby ensures that cooks will still be reminded to stir up their Christmas pudding in time, as long as they attend Daily Mass or read the Daily Office on at least one of the unimpeded days during the week.
-In addition, one of the two choices in Divine Worship: The Missal for the Collect for the Second Sunday in Advent begins with the words, "Stir up our hearts, O Lord."
-The other collect option on the Second Sunday in Advent is the more famous "Read, mark, learn, and inwardly digest" collect, which some pastors are likely to prefer.
-But Christmas pudding is important, and yet another possibility for reminding the cooks was provided: the Collect for Ember Friday in Advent, which in the Ordinariates occurs on the Friday in the first week of Advent, begins "Stir up, we beseech thee, O Lord, thy power."
+The collect thus functions as the collect for the Sunday Next Before Advent, even though the Sunday with that title is now a liturgical fiction, always being impeded by the higher ranking Solemnity of Christ the King.
+However, the fictional Sunday nonetheless provides the real collect for the following weekdays, as in other weeks in the calendar where a Sunday is occasionally impeded by a higher ranking Feast.
+The collect thus continues to be used the week before Advent.

+In addition, one of the two choices in Divine Worship: The Missal for the collect for the Second Sunday in Advent begins with the words, "Stir up our hearts, O Lord."
+The other collect option on the Second Sunday in Advent is the more famous "Read, mark, learn, and inwardly digest" collect.
+However, another collect featuring the phrase "stir up" within the Advent season is the collect for Ember Friday in Advent, which in the Ordinariates occurs on the Friday in the first week of Advent, beginning "Stir up, we beseech thee, O Lord, thy power."

-In the Episcopal Church in the United States, the collect appointed for the Third Sunday of Advent in the Book of Common Prayer (1979) begins with the phrase "stir up your power O Lord."
-Thus, in many Episcopal Churches, the Third Sunday of Advent, also known as Gaudete Sunday, is referred to as "Stir-up Sunday."
-Marion J. Hatchett in his definitive work "Commentary on the American Prayer Book," notes that in the Pre-Reformation English Sarum Rite, collects for four of the last five Sundays before Christmas began with the word "excita" or "stir up."
-A similar collect to the one appointed in the BCP 1979 appears in the recent book authorized for use in the Church of England, "Common Worship", appointed for the Second Sunday of Advent, but the phrase "raise up" is used instead.
+In the Episcopal Church in the United States, the collect designated for the Third Sunday of Advent in the Book of Common Prayer (1979) commences with the invocation, "stir up your power, O Lord."
+Consequently, within numerous Episcopal congregations, the Third Sunday of Advent, commonly known as Gaudete Sunday, is referred to as "Stir-up Sunday."
+Marion J. Hatchett in his definitive work "Commentary on the American Prayer Book," notes that in the Pre-Reformation English Sarum Rite, the collects for four of the last five Sundays preceding Christmas commenced with the words excita, or 'stir up'.
+A comparable collect to the one appointed in the Book of Common Prayer 1979 is found in the recent book authorized for use in the Church of England, "Common Worship," designated for the Second Sunday of Advent; however, in this version, the phrase "raise up" is employed instead.